luiscruz/course_sustainableSE/2026/p1_measuring_software/g3_LLM_efficiency.md

 ###

 Nevertheless, using statistical metrics to measure effect size is not enough – there should be a discussion of the **practical effect size**.
 More important than demonstrating that we came up with a new version that is more energy efficient, you need to demonstrate that the benefits will actually be reflected in the overall energy efficiency of normal usage of the software.
 For example, imagine that the results show that a given energy improvement was only able to save one joule of energy throughout a whole day of intensive usage of your cloud software.
 This perspective can hardly be captured by classic effect-size measures.
-The statistical approach to effect size (e.g., mean difference, Cohen's-*d*, and so on) is agnostic of the context of the problem at hand.
+The statistical approach to effect size (e.g., mean difference, Cohen's-*d*, and so on) is agnostic of the context of the problem at hand. -->

+# Introduction
+Large Language Models (LLMs) has been prominent for years.
+Users from different fields want to get the best performance from their LLM model.
+Now that agentic LLMs are very powerful, many users don't realise what the cost is of running high reasoning models.
+There is a cost that not many users realise: energy consumption.
+This is a hidden cost since most LLMs are not locally run but on the cloud.

+Many AI companies have been fine-tuning their LLMs a lot.
+By optimizing the many hyperparameters the LLM models have, providing task specific data sets, reinforcing fine-tuning, and many more.
+Users also try to fine-tune their chats with LLM models by providing context in a form of text, images, and files.
+Users tend to do this so they can get an answer which fits in the context they have provided.
+Some would argue that this may improve accuracy of the LLMs output.
+It is not very known if the model is more efficient if the needed context is given for a task.
+Are LLMs more energy efficient when more context is given?

+Let's sketch this scenario: a student has a difficult problem to tackle and he wants to use a LLM model to assist him.
+Since the problem is part of a graded assignment he wants to get the best possible output of the LLM.
+He doubts if he wants to provide no context, only the relevant lecture slides for the problem or all the slides of the course.
+At the end, he assumes that providing the most context will give him the best possible answer of the LLM.
+Is this assumption right?
+Will the LLM provide a better answer when no context is given?
+User chat optimisation by providing context is an integral part of use of LLM models.
+Hence, measuring the energy consumption of various context size is more relevant than ever.

+In this blog post, we will explore how much energy the LLM uses with varying context sizes provided.
+In our experiment:
+* We use the same model with the same model size.
+In this case, gpt-oss-20b.
+* Multiple choice exam questions are given which only one question is right.
+* For every question, no context is given or a 2k, 5k, 10k, or 20k tokens context is given.

+With this study, we aim to show the energy consumptions for those who wants to fine tune the model with various context sizes.